WordPress/openverse/documentation/catalog/guides/adding_a_new_provider.md

 <!--TODO: add docs for other options.-->

-After adding your configuration, run `just up` and you should now have a fully functioning provider DAG!
+After adding your configuration, run `./ov just up` and you should now have a fully functioning provider DAG!

 <!--TODO: add and link to docs for how to run provider DAGs locally, preferably with images.-->